 Loss of driving privileges for one (1) calendar year.
-In-school restriction or out-of-school suspension may also be administered.
+In-school restriction or out-of-school suspension may also be administered

-14. HALL PASSES

-Students who need to be in the hallways while classes are in session are provided passes showing that they have permission to be absent for a specified period of time from their class or study hall.
-Staff members may stop a student in the hall to ask to see the pass.
+- 15. HALL PASSES Students who need to be in the hallways while classes are in session are provided passes showing that they have permission to be absent for a specified period of time from their class or study hall.
+Staff members may stop a student in the hall to ask to see the pass. - 16.
+HALL CONDUCT Conduct in the halls must be orderly and respectful.

-15. HALL CONDUCT

-Conduct in the halls must be orderly and respectful.
 Students are asked not to congregate in places that would interfere with hallway traffic (examples-water fountains, stairways, class room doors, etc.).

-16. AUDITORIUM SEATING/ASSEMBLIES
+Students are expected to pick up after themselves before school and during lunch or hallway privileges may be revoked.

-Programs of high interest to students and faculty will be sought.
+- 17. AUDITORIUM SEATING/ASSEMBLIES Programs of high interest to students and faculty will be sought.
 Common courtesy to others in the audience and to the performers on the stage is expected.
 Seating will be done according to class and attendance will be taken.
-Seniors are to sit in the front of the center section of the auditorium, with freshman sitting behind the seniors.
-Sophomores are to sit on the west side, with Juniors sitting on the east side.
+Seniors are to sit in the front of the center section of the auditorium, with Freshmen sitting behind the seniors.
+Sophomores are to sit on the west side, with Juniors sitting on the east side. - 18.
+TELEPHONE USAGE The telephone in the main office may be used by students for emergencies or for club business only.

-17. TELEPHONE USAGE

-The telephone in the main office may be used by students for emergencies or for club business only.
 Calls may be made during the student's lunch period, before or after school from the school office only.
-Students are not allowed to receive phone calls except in the event of an emergency.
+Students are not allowed to receive phone calls except in the event of an emergency. - 19.
+GUM CHEWING Gum chewing is at the discretion of the individual classroom teachers. - 20.
+PHYSICAL EDUCATION UNIFORMS PE uniforms are required.

-18. GUM CHEWING

-Gum chewing is at the discretion of the individual classroom teachers.

-19. PHYSICAL EDUCATION UNIFORMS

-PE uniforms are required.
 Students may purchase tee shirts and shorts at registration or may provide their own as long as they meet the guidelines set forth by the teachers.
-Any student not participating in physical education class will not be allowed to participate in practice or games that evening.

-20. PHYSICAL EDUCATION NO-DRESS POLICY

-1st No-Dress: The student will receive a zero for the class period.

-2nd No-Dress: The student will be given a 30-minute detention and sent to the office for the class period.
-The student will receive a zero for the class period.

-3rd No-Dress: A second 30-minute detention will be administered and the student will be sent to the office for the class period.
-The student will receive a zero for the class period.

-4th No-Dress: The student will be given a 1-hour detention and the student will be sent to the office for the class period.
-The student will receive a zero for the class period.

-5th No-Dress: The student will be given an in-school suspension.
-The student will receive a zero for the class period.

-6th No-Dress: Meeting with parents, the student, the principal, and counselor for Physical Education action plan.
+Any student not participating in physical education class will not be allowed to participate in practice or games that evening. - 21.
+PHYSICAL EDUCATION NO-DRESS POLICY - 1st No-Dress: The student will receive a zero for the class period. - 2nd No-Dress: The student will be given a 30-minute detention and sent to the office for the class period.
+The student will receive a zero for the class period. - 3rd No-Dress: A second 30-minute detention will be administered and the student will be sent to the office for the class period.
+The student will receive a zero for the class period. - 4th No-Dress: The student will be given a 1-hour detention and the student will be sent to the office for the class period.
+The student will receive a zero for the class period. - 5th No-Dress: The student will be given an in-school suspension.
+The student will receive a zero for the class period. - 6th No-Dress: Meeting with parents, the student, the principal, and counselor for Physical Education action plan.